 314.1.
 Identity is a card type seen only on nontraditional Magic cards.
 Only the Treachery casual variant uses identity cards.
 See rule 907, "Treachery."

 314.2.
 Identity cards remain in the command zone throughout the game.
 They’re not permanents.
 They can’t be cast or included in a deck.
 If an identity card would leave the command zone, it remains in the command zone.
-Identity cards that aren’t in the game can’t be brought into the game.
+Identity cards that aren’t in the game could be brought into the game by some effects.

 314.3.
 Identity subtypes are always a single word and are listed after a long dash: "Identity — Leader."
 Each word after the dash is a separate subtype.
 Identities may have multiple subtypes.
 Identity subtypes are also called identity types.
 See rule 205.3tr for the complete list of identity types.